Pabloanduezamunduate/Tagstoo/README.md

 Some notes about the code:

-The program uses IndexedDB web-browser based database system to save the data, and as mentionen in features it can export data to a file (in Json format).
+The program uses IndexedDB web-browser based database system to save the data, and as mentioned in features it can export data to a file (in Json format).

 Program uses various libraries, that are specified in the info options of the program.